DavidStevensonVtex/Ubuntu-Unleashed/ch13/README.md

 1. Make user `ryan` the group administrator with the `gpasswd` so that he can add new users to the group:

     `sudo gpasswd -A ryan`

+### Managing Users

+A user must be created, assigned a UID, provided a `/home` diretory, provided an initial set of files for his or her /home directory, and assigned to groups in order to use the system resources securely and efficiently.